Hiiirad/personal-notes/Tech Guide/Linux/README.md

 - **/home**

-    All users use home to store their files and shit.
+    All users use home to store their files.

 - **/boot**